databio/logmuse/docs/tutorial.md

 Where `PACKAGE` is the name of your package.
 Now it will be set up with default parameters for your within-python-use.

+**Do not add this code to client packages that do not implement CLIs.
+This is only for the CLI package**.

 ## 2 Add CLI args